 - What do learners need to do to attain this goal? (e.g., start or stop doing x).

-You may find that there are differences in the actions required by different learners, for example, a manager may need to perform different actions to a team member.
-Map any differences out.
+You may find that there are differences in the actions required by different learners; for example, a manager may need to perform different actions to a team member.
+Take note of these differences.

 2. Then go bottom-up